-Table 6-11 presents the conceptual development plan for each of the 10 phases.
+Table 6-118 presents the conceptual development plan for each of the 10 phases.
 The planning and development horizon for the completion of the MSP is expected to be approximately 10 to 20 years.
-Based on this, the City conservatively assumes that Phases 1 and 2 of the Specific Plan can realistically be built out by 2031, and only relied on 568 units (100 lower-income, 77 moderate-income and 391 above moderate-income) to meet the RHNA.
+Based on this, the City conservatively assumes that 50 percent Phases 1 and 2 of the Specific Plan can realistically be built out by 2031, and only relied on 56875 units (100 lower-income, 77 moderate-income and 3918 above moderate-income) the 134 senior living affordable units projects as part of Phase 2 to meet the lower-income RHNA.
 The 100 lower income units will be part of 134 units in the MSP that will be deed-restricted affordable for seniors.
 The 77 moderate income units will be ADUs that will be rented at rents affordable to moderate income households.
 These conservative estimates are reflected in Table 6-2.

-Table 6-11 MIRAMONTE SPECIFIC PLAN PHASING - RESIDENTIAL UNITS
+Table 6-8Table 6-11 MIRAMONTE SPECIFIC PLAN PHASING - RESIDENTIAL UNITS